Allen Browne's Database and Training

 Brief tutorials and help for novices and database developers.
 Examples and solutions to implement.
 Bugs and traps to avoid.
 Sample code and utilities to download.
 All free.

 This is literally an FAQ.
-It has grown in response to the most frequently asked questions in Access newsgroups, for more than 13 years.
+It has grown in response to the most frequently asked questions in Access newsgroups, for 16 years.
 Each page explains the most efficient solution that works completely within Access, as simply as possible.

 Tips for Casual Users